annaesvensson/yellow-update/README.md

 `UpdateEventDaily` = time of next daily event
 `UpdateLogEntries` = number of log file entries to show, 0 for unlimited
 `UpdateTrashTimeout` = storage of deleted files in seconds

+The log file of the website can be found in file `system/extensions/yellow-website.log`.

 The [update settings for available extensions](https://raw.githubusercontent.com/datenstrom/yellow/main/system/extensions/update-available.ini) can be found on GitHub.